ballerina-platform/ballerina-library/docs/graalvm-compatibility-in-ballerina-libraries.md

 # GraalVM Compatibility in Ballerina Libraries

 ## Overview of GraalVM
 GraalVM is a high-performance, cloud-native, and polyglot JDK designed to accelerate the execution of applications.
-There are four different distributions of GraalVM: GraalVM Community Edition (CE), GraalVM Enterprise Edition (EE), Oracle GraalVM and Mandrel.
+There are four different distributions of GraalVM: GraalVM Community Edition (CE), GraalVM Enterprise Edition (EE), Oracle GraalVM, and Mandrel.
 You can install any to use the Ballerina GraalVM native functionality.

 - **GraalVM CE** is the free version of GraalVM, which is distributed under GPLv2+CE.
 - **GraaLVM EE** is the paid version of GraalVM, which comes with a few additional features such as options for GC, debugging, and other optimizations.